odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 Then, go to :menuselection:`Sales --> Settings --> Invoicing --> Down Payments`, and add the *Anticipo* product as the default.

 ..
-FEAV Note - This is not necessary anymore in 17.1+, should it be worth it to menction it?
+FEAV Note - Not necessary in 18.0

-Method "A"
+Method A
-^^^^^^^^^^^
+^^^^^^^^

-This method consists in creating a Down Payment invoice, creating a invoice for the total amount, and finally, a Credit Note for the total of the Down Payment.
+This method consists in creating a Down Payment invoice, creating a invoice for the total amount, and finally, a credit note for the total of the down payment.

 First, create a sales order with the total amount, and create down payment from it (either using a percentage or fixed amount).
 Then, sign the document, and register the payment.

 When the time comes for the customer to get the final invoice, create it again from the same sales order.
 In the :guilabel:`Create Invoice` wizard, select :guilabel:`Regular Invoice`.
-Make sure to delete the line that contains the product "Anticipo".
+Make sure to delete the line that contains the product *Anticipo*.

 .. image:: mexico/mx-downpayment-1.png
-   :align: center
-   :alt: Invoice for the Total
+   :alt: Invoice for the Total.

 .. tip::
-   If you are going to use Down Payments with the Mexican Localization, make sure that the :guilabel:`Invoicing Policy` of your products are **Ordered quantities.** Otherwise a Customer Credit Note will be created.
+   If you are going to use down payments with the Mexican localization, make sure that the :guilabel:`Invoicing Policy` of your products are :guilabel:`Ordered quantities`.
+Otherwise a customer credit note will be created.

 Then, copy the :guilabel:`Fiscal Folio` from the down payment invoice, and paste it into the :guilabel:`CDFI Origin` of the final invoice, adding the prefix `07|` before the value.
 Then, sign